ylechelle/OpenIDFA/README.md

 ![](http://triniteabsolue.files.wordpress.com/2013/05/yin_yang-svg-2.png)

 ##Synopsis
-Apple is wreaking havoc by rejecting apps using IDFA for non advertising purposes.
+[Apple is wreaking havoc by rejecting apps using IDFA for non advertising purposes][4].
 While this is a legitimate intent, enforcement by way of app rejection will penalize those who use it correctly, and yet, fall on the wrong side of interpretation.
 OpenIDFA offers a compelling alternative that does not depend on Apple’s own frameworks and guidelines, while at the same time helping with general privacy concerns.

 ##Introduction
 Some people never learn!
 On one side you had people using UDID when clearly they shoudn’t have.
 And so Apple deprecated UDID, just like that.
-Hence came OpenUDID.
-And then Apple did the right thing one iOS release later by introducing a pair of identifiers: VendorID and IDforAvertisers (IDFA or IFA).
+Hence came [OpenUDID][2].
+And then Apple did the right thing one iOS release later by introducing a pair of identifiers: VendorID and [IDforAvertisers][6] (IDFA or IFA).
 But then again, some were using the IDFA when clearly they shouldn’t have; only to hear the sound of rejection much later, just like that.
 Some people never learn!
-But who’s to blame?
+[But who’s to blame?][5]

 Just like with industrial design, the form of an API should follow its function.

-#####Here comes OpenIDFA!
+#####Here comes [OpenIDFA][7]!

 OpenIDFA is an alternative to IDFA that strives to achieve the Yin and the Yang:
 - lets mobile ad professionals do their job by allowing cross-app event attribution